 - The MLI must first come into ‘force‘ for Australia.
 Once this Bill is passed, Australia will deposit an instrument of ratification with the Secretary General of the OECD.
 The MLI will then take effect, on the first day of the month, after that deposit.

-- withholding tax – on amounts paid or deemed to be paid to a non-resident on or after 1 January occurring on or after the later date of entry into force of the MLI for Australia and each of its relevant partner jurisdictions;
+- withholding tax – on amounts paid or deemed to be paid to a non-resident on or after 1 January occurring next after the MLI gained the force of law in in both Australia and the relevant partner jurisdiction;

-- all other taxes levied by Australia in relation to income, profits or gains of any income year beginning on or after 6 months after the later date of entry into force of the MLI and each of its relevant partner jurisdictions;
+- all other taxes levied by Australia in relation to income, profits or gains in an income year that begins at least 6 months after MLI gained the force of law in in both Australia and the relevant partner jurisdiction;

 - the mutual agreement procedure and mandatory binding arbitration – generally, the later date of entry into force of the MLI for Australia and each of its relevant partner jurisdictions.